-Abortion will remain legal here in the immediate term — in part because of Governor Wolf’s stance on the issue.
+Abortion will remain legal in PA in the immediate term — in part because of Governor Wolf’s stance on the issue.

-But challenges to reproductive choice in other states like Texas, Oklahoma and Mississippi, coupled with what is happening at the Supreme Court, will further embolden anti-abortion legislators to forward restrictive legislation in Pennsylvania — especially if one of the Republican candidates for governor takes office next year.
-(All have said they are anti-abortion.)
+But challenges to reproductive choice in other states like Texas, Oklahoma and Mississippi, coupled with what is happening at the Supreme Court, will further embolden anti-abortion legislators to forward restrictive legislation in Pennsylvania — especially if Republican candidate Doug Mastriano becomes governor next year.

 How accessible is abortion in Pennsylvania now?

 Pennsylvania is an abortion desert for many.
 About 90 percent of counties are without an abortion provider.
 This, according to Lindsey Mauldin, Planned Parenthood of Southeastern PA’s vice president of public policy and advocacy, predominantly affects Black and Brown communities, people who are LGBTQ+ and low-income communities.

 Along with 32 other states, Pennsylvania requires patients to receive counseling 24 hours before getting an abortion.
 At this time, providers are required to give them state-approved materials that, according to advocates for choice, discourage abortion.
 Unlike some states, in Pennsylvania, the counseling can happen remotely, so patients only need to travel to the clinic for the procedure itself, though legislators have attempted to require multiple visits before an abortion.

 Pennsylvania also limits public funding for abortion and private insurance coverage.
 The procedure is only covered in cases of life endangerment, rape, or incest, which means most people must pay out of pocket, which ranges from $450 to $1,500 depending on the provider and how far along the pregnancy is.
 For many, this fee is too much.